-N.Y.
-Judge Blocks Trump Administration's Public Charge Rule
+Federal Judge In N.Y.
+Blocks Trump's 'Public Charge' Rule On Green Cards

 Confusion around the new policy has spurred many immigrants to drop benefits unnecessarily, even before the rule was set to take effect.
 Opponents say the administration's proposed rule could have a devastating impact on public health and impose huge costs on local and state governments.

-A study by the Urban Institute found that one in seven adults in immigrant families has avoided participating in a public benefit program in 2018 due to fear of risking future green card status.
+A study by the Urban Institute found that one in seven adults in immigrant families avoided participating in a public benefit program in 2018 due to fear of risking future green card status.

-The rule is just one in a series of efforts by the White House to limit the entry of low-income immigrants to the United States.
+The rule is just one in a series of efforts by the White House to limit both legal and illegal immigration to the U.S.

 Last week, President Trump signed a proclamation barring the entry of legal immigrants who cannot prove they will have health care coverage or the means to pay for it within 30 days of their arrival to the U.S. Under that proclamation, starting Nov.
 3, only immigrants who can show they can pay for "reasonably foreseeable medical costs" or are already covered by approved health insurance would be allowed to enter the U.S.